 Programmer’s note: Functions are first-class objects.
 A “def” form executed inside a function definition defines a local function that can be returned or passed around.
 Free variables used in the nested function can access the local variables of the function containing the def.
 See section Naming and binding for details.

 A class definition defines a class object (see section The standard type hierarchy):

-Programmer’s note: Variables defined in the class definition are class variables; they are shared by all instances.
-To create instance variables, they can be set in a method with self.name = value.
-Both class and instance variables are accessible through the notation “self.name”, and an instance variable hides a class variable with the same name when accessed in this way.
-Class variables can be used as defaults for instance variables, but using mutable values there can lead to unexpected results.
-For new-style classes, descriptors can be used to create instance variables with different implementation details.
+Programmer’s note: Variables defined in the class definition are class attributes; they are shared by instances.
+Instance attributes can be set in a method with self.name = value.
+Both class and instance attributes are accessible through the notation “self.name”, and an instance attribute hides a class attribute with the same name when accessed in this way.
+Class attributes can be used as defaults for instance attributes, but using mutable values there can lead to unexpected results.
+Descriptors can be used to create instance variables with different implementation details.